 There is an overlap between SCHD and VYM that includes 89 stocks.
 Almost all of the holdings in SCHD are included in VYM.
 However, only 21.7% of VYM’s holdings are included in SCHD.

-This means VYM includes the majority of the holdings in SCHD and includes many more holdings.
+This means VYM includes most of the holdings in SCHD and many more.

-There is overlap by weight of about 29%:
+There is an overlap by weight of about 29%:

 This gives VYM more diversification compared to SCHD.

 VYM and SCHD Differences